-- This summary should provide reviewers with an overview of your work and should be compelling to a non-specialist. - Write the summary in plain language and directly address the following: - o What is the research problem or challenge? - How will you address it? (i.e., methodology) - O Why is this research significant? - Have as many people as possible read the summary and revise it until they find it clear and persuasive.
+- This summary should provide reviewers with an overview of your work and should be compelling to a non-specialist. - Write the summary in plain language and directly address the following: - o What is the research problem or challenge? - What is your solution?
+How will you address it? (i.e., methodology) - Why is this research significant (particularly for Ontarians)? - Have as many people as possible read the summary and revise it until they find it clear and persuasive.

-8. A. DESCRIPTION OF RESEARCHER-SUMMARY PROFILE (150 WORDS MAXIMUM)
+9. A. DESCRIPTION OF THE RESEARCHER (PI)-SUMMARY (150 WORDS MAXIMUM)